Religious and Rebellious Elements in Bulsa Funeral Rituals

 demanded for death-mats in certain rituals.

-• You must not jump over a lying mat or step on it.
+• In everyday likf you must not jump over a lying mat or step on it.
 When an animal jumps over it, it is immediately slaughtered.

 • You must not stay in the entrance of a compound.